cypherpunk-academy/2064/en/058_2064_Bomb threat.md

 He closed his eyes and breathed out.
 "Don't go against it," he thought.
 "Otherwise, it's over.
-Otherwise I have no chance ...
+Otherwise, I have no chance ...
 What an asshole.
 Assholes like that.
 What happened to them later?
 Where are they in our time?
 What have they done with their lives?"
 He clasped the push button in his trouser pocket, which would change the passwords for the bombs somewhere in the Tor network.
-One long push, and he couldn't get to her, and nobody else could.
+One long push of a button and he couldn't get to it anymore, nobody else could.

 He leaned back and looked at the first man: "I'll push the button now!"